 - an environment free from diseases

-Sowing depth is also very important for water availability.
-The right sowing depth is a compromise between placing the seed at sufficient depth to find enough water for germination and sufficiently shallow depth to allow rapid emergence as in figure above.
+Drilling depth is also very important for water availability.
+The right drilling depth is a compromise between placing the seed at sufficient depth to find enough water for germination and sufficiently shallow depth to allow rapid emergence as in figures below.